Intelsat 901: Mission Extension Vehicle-1 (MEV-1)

 On 9 October 2019, Mission Extension Vehicle-1 (MEV-1) launched from Baikonur Cosmodrome in Kazakhstan on a Proton-M launch vehicle.
 Its mission is to dock with Intelsat 901 and extend its operational lifespan by performing station-keeping for the aging satellite.
 Before the docking of MEV-1 and Intelsat 901, ground controllers transitioned customers off of Intelsat 901 and moved the satellite to a graveyard orbit in December 2019 so that Intelsat 37e could use its orbital slot.

 Docking occurred on 25 February 2020 at 07:15 UTC.
 MEV-1 rendezvoused with Intelsat 901, reached out with mechanical fingers, and grabbed the target craft using its liquid propellant engine as a grapple point to pull the two satellites together.
 Over the next two months, Northrop Grumman and satellite prime contractor Space Systems/Loral performed tests on the satellites' systems before using MEV-1 to lower Intelsat 901 back to the geosynchronous arc at 27.5° West (332.5° East) orbital longitude, where it will remain for five years.

 On 17 April 2020, Intelsat and Northrop Grumman announced that Intelsat 901 had officially returned to operational service on 2 April 2020 at its new orbital longitude.
 The satellite replaces Intelsat 907, a 17-year-old satellite now four years past its design life.
 After five years, MEV-1 will move Intelsat 901 back to a final graveyard orbit and release it before moving to another potential client.

 On 9 April 2025 Intelsat declared an end of mission and MEV-1 moved Intelsat 901 into the graveyard orbit and undocked.
-Northrop Grumman will now return back to GEO for Optus D3, the next target to lock onto now that it's 5-year mission with Intelsat is over.
+Northrop Grumman will now return back to GEO for Optus D3, the next target to lock onto now that its 5-year mission with Intelsat is over.